-#1 – First of all, let’s go shopping.
-Now this is the first rule of thumb in keeping potted mums looking great – don’t go shopping too early.
+First of all, let’s go shopping.
+Now this is the first rule of thumb in keeping potted mums looking great – don’t buy your mums too early.
 I know you folks are from all over the country, so it’s important to know when too early is.
 Look at an extended weather forecast.
 Mums really like temps in the 60s.
-I live in Minnesota – zone 4b and it’s best here to wait until the end of September or early October before purchasing mums.
+I live in Minnesota – Zone 4b and it’s best here to wait until mid to late September or early October before purchasing mums.
 So this year, I’m totally guilty of breaking my first rule.
 I purchased my mums about a week and a half ago, when the weather was nice and cool, and I was feeling all cozy and ready for fall.
 Now this week, we have had several days in the mid to upper 80’s and my mums little buds are popping like crazy.

 And, some more beauties, but we don’t want to buy these either.

-#3 – My number three tip for keeping mums looking great is to make sure they have sufficient water.
+My number three tip for keeping mums looking great is to make sure they have sufficient water.
 All the tips are important, but this one is probably the most important.
 Mums like to be moist, so don’t let them dry out.
-Immediately check to see if the mums are moist, if not, give them a drink.
+Once you have your mums home, immediately check to see if they are moist, if not, give them a drink.
 Also, grab a saucer that you have laying around or an old plate and put that under the pot.
 These are the ones I use and they work perfect.
 The saucer will catch the water run off and help to keep the plant moist at the bottom where the roots will drink it up.
 Even if you’re going to plop the pot into a more attractive container, put a saucer under it.
 Another good watering tip is to water at the base of the plant, closest to the roots, very slowly.
 If it rains or if you notice there’s still water in the saucer the next day, dump it out so the mum doesn’t get to much water.
 Just make sure you feel the soil and make sure it’s moist every day.